ajan421/air_quality-/README.md

 Normalisation is one of the methods used on the dataset.
 To scale all features to a similar range, usually between 0 and 1, normalisation is a technique.
 When the characteristics have varied scales and we want to make sure that no one feature dominates the others during analysis, it is especially helpful.

-We utilised the "MinMaxScaler" class from the "sklearn.preprocessing" module to achieve normalisation.
+We utilised the 'MinMaxScaler' class from the 'sklearn.preprocessing' module to achieve nomalisation.
 By deducting the minimum value and dividing by the range (highest value - minimum value) of each characteristic, this class scales each feature independently.
 The values that are obtained range from 0 to 1.

 In our dataset, normalisation is used to scale down all numerical features to a similar level, allowing for fair comparisons and preventing the disproportionate influence of any particular feature.
+Please refer to the [task.ipynb](https://github.com/ajan421/Ajan_S2/blob/main/task.ipynb) file for a complete implementation of the code and further details on other preprocessing steps.